Bixkitts/bb-net-lib/README.md

     // UDP is connectionless, we just send a packet
     // back to a remote host.
     sendDataUDP(data, 13, remotehost);
+    // We just need to close connections on the localhost
+    // and then we escape the top level listenUDP()
+    // function!
+    if (WERE_BORED) {
+        closeConnections(localhost)
+    }
 }
 int main()
 {